 Main airport transfers

 Depending on the country you're visiting, student, family and senior discounts can vary between different train companies, types of train and when you choose to travel.
 Here are some of the best deals to look out for:

 It may be the slower option, but Europe’s extensive bus network often offers lower fares than trains for the same journey.
 With most bus companies providing similar onboard amenities to trains such as air-conditioning, WiFi and power sockets, taking the bus can be a relaxing way to cruise between destinations.

 Check out our dedicated buses in Europe page to find out more.

+Yes.
+Trains in Europe are perfectly safe, both in terms of engineering and crime rate.
 Most European stations are open 24 hours a day and are equipped with a video surveillance system or a local security team.
 If anything goes wrong, you'll usually find a police station and an information desk with English speaking staff to help you.

 Yes.
 The general rule is that small pets are allowed to travel on European trains for free if they’re in a carrier.
 Larger pets need to be muzzled and kept on a leash and usually travel for a reduced rate.
 Check out our guide to dogs on trains for more information about travelling with your dog in the UK.